actuator/com.heytap.browser/README.md

 ## Vulnerability Report

 ### Overview:
-A Remote Code Execution (RCE) vulnerability has been discovered in the `com.heytap.browser` application on the Android platform.
+A vulnerability has been discovered in the `com.heytap.browser` application on the Android platform.
 The vulnerability allows an attacker to execute arbitrary JavsScript code within the context of the application without any permissions.

 ### Application Details: